Welcome to the University of St. Thomas!

 Benefits Coverage During Leave

-During a period of family or medical leave, an employee will be retained on the university medical plan under the same conditions that applied before leave commenced.
+During a period of family or medical leave, an employee will continue to be eligible for the university’s medical plan under the same conditions that applied before leave commenced.
 To continue medical coverage, the employee must continue to make any contributions that he or she made to the plan before taking leave.
 The same holds true for other university benefits programs.
+Special rules apply to those who become disabled under the university’s long-term disability plan for more than one year from the date of disability.

 An employee is not entitled to the accrual of any seniority or employment benefits that would have occurred if not for the taking of leave.
 An employee who takes family or medical leave will not lose any employment benefits that accrued before the date leave began.